 - Personal Protective Equipment The appropriate use of PPE is crucial for worker safety in the construction industry.
 The course discusses various types of PPE, their proper use, maintenance, and limitations.

-- Health Hazards in Construction the OSHA 30-Hour Construction training also covers health hazards such as silica, lead, asbestos, and noise exposure and the methods to control and mitigate their risks.
+- Health Hazards in this course also covers silica, lead, asbestos, and noise exposure and the methods to control and mitigate their risks.

 - Confined Spaces Participants learn about the hazards associated with confined spaces, such as oxygen deficiency, toxic atmospheres, and engulfment, and the necessary permits, entry procedures, and rescue plans.